ozlmulg/my-dev-notes/docs/nodejs/nvm-npm.md

-# nvm & npm - Node Version & Package Manager
+# Nvm & Npm - Node Version & Package Manager

 **nvm** (Node Version Manager) allows you to install and switch between multiple Node.js versions easily.
 **npm** (Node Package Manager) is used to manage JavaScript packages for Node.js.